 ETHNOBOTANY OF THE AFRICAN DIASPORA:

-THE SANKOFA STUDY: An Ethnobotanical Research Project on Medicinal Herbs of Tobago is a three part documentary film series on Traditional Medicinal Herb Use in the African Diaspora.
-I’ve been using herbal/plant (phyto) medicines since I was 18, so have lots of experience under my belt, so to speak.
+THE SANKOFA STUDY: An Ethnobotanical Research Project on Medicinal Herbs of Tobago is the first in a three part documentary film series on Traditional Medicinal Herb Use in the African Diaspora.
+I’ve been using herbal/plant (phyto) medicines since I was 18, and have lots of experience under my belt, so to speak.
 My official research began in 1999 while visiting Tobago for Carnival, when an early morning Island Tour led to spending time in a meadow with friends who began identifying herbs and their benefits.
 In 2014, I returned to Trinidad to venture into the Arima Valley Rainforest with Herbalist, Francis Morean, which led to SANKOFA Study II: Medicinal Herbs of Trinidad & Tobago.
-The last in this series, Ethnobotany of the African Diaspora: South Carolina to Trinidad & Tobago was completed in 2017.
+The last film in this series, Ethnobotany of the African Diaspora: South Carolina to Trinidad & Tobago was completed in 2017.
 I’m available for consultations, film screenings and to lecture on Traditional Herbal Medicine in the African Diaspora.
+As with most Indigenous Cultures, whether Native American or African Caribbean, I have found that the use of traditional herbal medicine is common amongst the people.